Category archive

 in Professional Development

 Clear communication goes beyond perfect grammar: it means cutting through noise and confusion.
 Vicky Margari reveals how hidden issues like fear, habits, and digital overload can cloud understanding.
-With practical tools and small steps, she helps teams find clarity and build lasting habits for better communication.
+She offers practical tools and small steps to help teams build lasting habits for better communication.

 What if training wasn’t the same as transformation?